 Advance notice of adverse action is required, if the eligibility decision results in termination of benefits for all or some members of the case.
 During the adverse action period, the recipient or head of household is allowed time to fully comply with unmet redetermination requirements, provide information or verification that will alter the adverse action decision or request a fair hearing with continued benefits.

-For MAGI-related cases, adverse action is required to terminate benefits for one or all members of the household.
+For MAGI-related cases, adverse action is required in the following situations:

+- Termination of benefits for one or all members of the household

+- Change from Medicaid to CHIP

+- Change from CHIP to Medicaid